uhasker/getting-things-done-in-next-js/src/chapter1/02-primitive-data-types.md

 console.log(typeof someVariable); // undefined
 ```

-An important operator to know is the nullish coalescing operator `??`.
+An important operator to know if you plan to work with `undefined` is the nullish coalescing operator `??`.
-This operator takes two values and check if the left-hand side is `undefined` (or `null` - a value that we will not pay much attention to).
+This operator takes two values and checks if the left-hand side is `undefined` (or `null`—a value that we will not pay much attention to).
-If the left value is `undefined` or `null` the nullish coalescing operator evaluates the expression to the right-hand side, otherwise it returns the left-hand side:
+If the left value is `undefined` (or `null`), the nullish coalescing operator evaluates the expression to the right-hand side, otherwise it returns the left-hand side:

 ```js
 console.log(undefined ??
 1); // 1